 This will handle polygon and point type shapefiles.
 Polygons are drawn in black.
 Points are drawn as red crosses.
-Malcolm Woodruff sent me some other shapefiles, but they are of a different type (PolygonZ) and not something I want to pursue at this time.
+Malcolm Woodruff sent me some other shapefiles, but they are of a different type (PolygonZ) and these are now handled.

 You can copy the current view with the Copy as Feet and Copy as Meters buttons.
 If the files are very large, then this is a slow operation.
 Wait for the button to return to the normal state.
 Then you can switch to PowerCADD or FormZ and Paste.